gatsbyjs/gatsby/docs/blog/2019-03-22-introducing-gatsby-preview-beta/index.md

 ## What we’ve been up to

-Back in July we were excited to send out our [alpha version of Gatsby Preview](https://www.gatsbyjs.org/blog/2018-07-17-announcing-gatsby-preview/).
+Back in July we sent out our [alpha version of Gatsby Preview](https://www.gatsbyjs.org/blog/2018-07-17-announcing-gatsby-preview/).
 The team has been working hard getting your feedback and incorporating it into Gatsby Preview beta.

-We’re excited to let you know that this week, Gatsby Preview beta will be officially opening!
+We’re excited to let you know that this week, the Gatsby Preview beta will be officially open!

 _In beta, we’ll be supporting Gatsby sites that are set up with Contentful._